OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ### Try it out

+1. Start the local web server by running the following command:

+    ```
+    npm start
+    ```

+    > [!NOTE]
+    > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
+If you are prompted to install a certificate after you run `npm start`, accept the prompt to install the certificate that the Yeoman generator provides.

 1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the add-in in Outlook.

 1. In Outlook, select or open a message.